abergs/docs-playground/src/guide/get-started.md

 const body = await response.json();

-// Check the API response for successful verification. if (body.success) {
+// Check the API response for successful verification.
+// To see all properties returned by this endpoint, checkout the Backend API reference for /signin/verify if (body.success) {
     console.log("Successfully verified sign-in for user.", body);
 } else {